Sun Surya: Sister channels

-Surya Movies
+Sun Surya Movies

-Surya Movies is an Indian Malayalam language music pay television channel owned by Sun TV Network.
-It was launched on 13 August 2013.It replaced Kiran TV which was the aired from 2005 to 2013.
+Sun Surya Movies (formerly known as Surya Movies) is an Indian Malayalam language music pay television channel owned by Sun TV Network.
+It was launched on 13 August 2013 by rebranding Kiran TV, which had originally been on air since 16 January 2005.

-Surya Music
+Sun Surya Music

-Surya Music is an Indian Malayalam language music pay television channel owned by Sun TV Network.
+Sun Surya Music (formerly known as Surya Music) is an Indian Malayalam language music pay television channel owned by Sun TV Network.
 It was launched on 13 August 2013.

 Kochu TV

 Kochu TV is an Indian Malayalam language kids pay television channel from Sun TV Network. it was launched on 16 October 2011.

-Surya Comedy
+Sun Surya Comedy

-Surya Comedy is an Indian Malayalam language comedy channel owned by Sun TV Network.
+Sun Surya Comedy (formerly known as Surya Comedy) is an Indian Malayalam language comedy channel owned by Sun TV Network.
 It was launched on 29 April 2017.